Find A Tour

 By 9:00 am we’ve picked up everyone from their hotel in downtown Vancouver and are heading south- east along the Trans Canada Highway through the Fraser Valley.
 Bordered by the Cascade and Coastal Mountains, the Fraser Valley is a lush green oasis of rural and agricultural lands that follows the Fraser River.

-We make our way through Manning Provincial Park.
-Established in 1931, this subalpine park encompasses 70,844 hectares and is home to over 200 species of birds and 63 species of mammals including, the mountain beaver, wolverine and grizzly bear.
-Once we are through Manning Park and over the Cascade Mountains we descend into the dry and arid Okanagan Valley.
+We make our way along the mighty Fraser River and over the Coquihalla Summit and through the Cascade Mountains.
+We head across the Nicola Valley and then descend into the dry and arid Okanagan Valley.
 Here the scenery will change dramatically to vineyards, orchards, fruit stands and beaches that colour the landscape.
 We spend two nights in Kelowna on Okanagan Lake.

 Meals: none provided